Kundan52017/WorkforceApi/replit.md

 This is a Spring Boot-based Workforce Management API designed for a logistics super-app.
 The system manages tasks, staff assignments, and workflows for employee productivity tracking.
 The application handles core concepts including Tasks (units of work), Staff (employees), Status tracking (ACTIVE, COMPLETED, CANCELLED), and Priority management.
 The system is built to help managers create, assign, and track tasks for their employees efficiently.

+**Current Status: FULLY OPERATIONAL** - All features implemented and tested successfully on August 2, 2025.
+The API is running on port 5000 with comprehensive task management, staff management, activity tracking, and comment systems working perfectly.

 ## User Preferences

 Preferred communication style: Simple, everyday language.